Applied AI

 • Event-driven pipelines: use message queues or event streams to decouple data capture from synthesis and publishing workflows.

-• Documentation and training integration: connect SOP artifacts to the training LMS and maintenance manuals to ensure consistent dissemination.
+• Documentation and training integration: connect SOP artifacts to the training LMS and maintenance manuals to ensure dissemination.

 Quality assurance, auditing, and modernization